-Consumers desiring to adopt sustainable healthy diets need access to easy-to-understand nutritional label information, which traditionally is indicated on the back-of-package Nutrition Facts Panels (Soederberg Miller et al., 2015).
-However, many national agencies are currently investigating and promoting the use of front-of-package labelling systems to provide more details to help consumers align their food choices to recommended dietary guidelines.
-The Nutri-Score is a nutrient-specific, five-colour nutrition label ranging from dark green corresponding to Nutri-Score A for better nutritional quality food, to dark orange, corresponding to Nutri-Score grade E for lower nutritional quality food (Tachie et al., 2023).
-The score is calculated using an algorithm that awards positive scores of 0-10 to nutrients whose intake should be minimized or limited (energy, saturated fatty acids, sugars and sodium), and negative scores of 0-5 for nutrients that should be encouraged (fibre, proteins, fruits, vegetables, pulses, nuts, and rapeseed, walnut and olive oils).
-On summation of the positive and negative points, the global score which can range between -15 for the healthiest foods and +40 for the least healthy foods, is obtained (Zabetakis et al., 2022).
-Based on a nutrient profiling system published by the UK, the Nutri-Score algorithm was developed in France and is being recommended for use in other European countries such as Belgium, Switzerland, Germany, Spain, the Netherlands and Luxembourg.
-Internationally, it has been favourably evaluated in South Africa (Hutton et al., 2020), Morocco (Aguenaou et al., 2021), Korea (Ahn & Lee, 2022), and adapted in Singapore (Shin et al., 2023), among others.
+Consumers who wich to adopt sustainable healthy diets need access to easy-to-understand nutritional label information, which traditionally is indicated on the back-of-package Nutrition Facts Panels (Soederberg Miller et al., 2015).
+However, many national agencies are currently investigating and promoting the use of front-of-package labelling systems to provide more details with help consumers align their food choices to recommended dietary guidelines (source).
+The Nutri-Score is a nutrient-specific, five-color nutrition label ranging from dark green corresponding to Nutri-Score A for better nutritional quality food, to dark orange, corresponding to Nutri-Score grade E for lower nutritional quality food (Tachie et al., 2023).
+The score is calculated using an algorithm that awards positive scores of 0-10 to nutrients whose intake should be minimized or limited (energy, saturated fatty acids, sugars and sodium), and negative scores of 0-5 for nutrients that should be encouraged (fibre, proteins, fruits, vegetables, pulses, nuts, and rapeseed, walnut and olive oils) (source).

+By summing the positive and negative points, the global score which can range between -15 for the healthiest foods and +40 for the least healthy foods, is obtained (Zabetakis et al., 2022).
+Based on a nutrient profiling system published in the UK, the Nutri-Score algorithm was developed in France and is being now recommended for use in other European countries including Belgium, Switzerland, Germany, Spain, the Netherlands and Luxembourg.
+Internationally, it has been favourably evaluated in South Africa (Hutton et al., 2020), Morocco (Aguenaou et al., 2021), Korea (Ahn and Lee, 2022), and adapted in Singapore (Shin et al., 2023), among others.

-Cookies are versatile bakery snack products which are popular across many cultures and are a suitable vehicle for incorporation of ingredients such as fruit and vegetables for enhanced functionality (de Toledo et al., 2017; Ertaş & Aslan, 2020).
-Cookie formulations usually include flour, liquid, eggs, fat, leaven and sugar (Vaclavik & Christian, 2014), with addition of other grains, fruits, vegetables and nuts to modify appearance, texture, flavour and to boost nutritional and health benefits.
+Cookies are versatile bakery snack products that are popular across many cultures and are a suitable vehicle for incorporation of ingredients such as fruits and vegetables for enhanced functionality (de Toledo et al., 2017; Ertaş and Aslan, 2020).
+Cookie formulations usually include flour, liquid, eggs, fat, leaven and sugar (Vaclavik and Christian, 2014), with the addition of other grains, fruits, vegetables and nuts to modify appearance, texture, flavor and to boost nutritional and health benefits.

-Wheat bran is a by-product of the dry milling of the common wheat (Tritican aestivum L.) into flour, which may be incorporated into baked products, soups and fruits salads primarily for dietary fibre enrichment.
-Several authors have reported on technological, nutritional and sensory properties of cookies enriched with wheat bran and fruit (El-Sharnouby et al., 2012; Gujral et al., 2003; Lauková et al., 2016, 2019), hence the current study investigated the effects of lerotse:bran ratio on the sensory and nutritional quality of cookies using a sensory evaluation panel and the Nutri-Score algorithm (Santé Publique France, 2024), respectively.
+Wheat bran is a by-product of the dry milling of the common wheat (Triticum aestivum L.) into flour, and it can be incorporated into baked products, soups and fruit salads primarily for dietary fiber enrichment.
+Several authors have reported on technological, nutritional and sensory properties of cookies enriched with wheat bran and fruits (El-Sharnouby et al., 2012; Gujral et al., 2003; Lauková et al., 2016, 2019), Therefore the current study investigated the effects of lerotse:bran ratio on the sensory and nutritional quality of cookies using a sensory evaluation panel and the Nutri-Score algorithm (Santé Publique France, 2024), respectively.

 2. materialS and methods